Skip to contents

 fivenum_round = function(x)round(fivenum(x, na.rm = TRUE), 2)

-newdata = datagrid(det_cov = unique,
+newdata = marginaleffects::datagrid(det_cov = unique,

 det_cov2 = fivenum_round),